DHTMLX/gantt-docs/data/desktop/styling_guide.md

 Working with Styles in Gantt
 =========================

-dhtmlxGantt provides a wide set of options for adjusting the styles of its elements.
-You can follow the directions given in this guide to modify the styling of tasks, links, scale and subscales, grid and other parts of the Gantt chart.
-There is detailed information on working with the styles of this or that Gantt element is provided in the related docs.
-Here you will find general guidelines collected together to facilitate your wandering through the documentation.
+dhtmlxGantt provides you with a wide set of options for modifying its appearance.
+You can both [change the general look of the Gantt chart by using one of the predefined skins](desktop/skins.md) and adjust the styles of separate elements (tasks, links, scale and subscales, grid, etc.) of the component.

+In this guide general instructions on working with styles of Gantt parts are collected together to facilitate your wandering through the documentation.
+Detailed information for each particular element is provided in the related articles.

 Styling Tasks
 ----------------